 THE COMPANY HAS ITS OWN LABORATORY FOR THE EXPERIMENTATION OF NEW PROCESSING METHODS, QUALITY CONTROL AND EDUCATION OF AGRICULTURAL WORKERS ON COFFEE SPECIALTIES.

 Carlos believes in supporting his community and helping as many farmers as possible to embrace specialty coffee.

 He has channeled his passion for traceability into an application that tracks coffee from the day it is collected to the shipping batch.

-When Carlos dedicated himself to full-time coffee production in 2012, he renovated the farm to create a farm focused on radically new, sustainable, and cost-effective production.
+When Carlos dedicated himself to full-time coffee production in 2012, he renovated the farm to create a farm focused on radically new, sustainable and affordable production.

-Carlos substantially reduced the company's use of pesticides and chemical fertilizers by adopting a specific combination of scientific theory and coffee makers' know-how.
+Carlos substantially reduced the company's use of pesticides and chemical fertilizers by adopting a specific combination of scientific theory and know-how from coffee producers.